mjd220903/soc_gen_vba/README.md

 ## Architecture

-The solution consists of a single Python script that performs the following tasks:
+The solution consists of a single Python script that performs the following tasks :

 1. **Extract VBA Code**: Uses the `pywin32` library to interact with Excel and extract VBA code from modules.
 2. **Save VBA Code**: Saves the extracted VBA code to separate files for each module.